Exojets/RTOS-Clock/README.md

 I completed RTOS Clock as a personal programming project in order to gain an understanding of software development for real-time operating systems.
 In the process, I also learned more about building electric circuits.

+The source code for this project is contained within the [RTOSClock.ino](https://github.com/Exojets/RTOSClock/blob/main/RTOSClock.ino) file.

 ### Physical Components List
 * 1x ESP32 Feather microcontoller
 * 1x 16×2 I2C LCD